 Other financial assets measured at amortized cost include other receivables, time deposits, refundable deposits paid and other financial assets.
 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
 With regards to how the financial instruments are considered to have low credit risk, please refer to Note 4(f).
-The Company recognized its unrecoverable impairment loss of \$26,950 thousand as other financial assets in 2023.
-There was no expected credit loss after an assessment was made in 2022.
+The Company recognized its unrecoverable impairment loss of \$26,950 thousand for one of its other financial assets in 2023.
+There was no expected credit loss after assessment, aside from the aforementioned, in 2024.